-However, from an environmental perspective, artificial trees are largely understood to have a greater negative impact than real ones.
+However, from an environmental perspective, artificial trees is widely understood to have a greater negative impact than real ones.
 Why?
 Their branches and leaves are made of metal and PVC (polyvinyl chloride) or PE (polyethylene), which are petroleum-derived products.
-Neither of these materials are recyclable or biodegradable, which means your fake tree will sit in a landfill for hundreds of years after you’re finished with it.
+Neither of these materials is recyclable or biodegradable, which means your fake tree will sit in a landfill for hundreds of years after you’re finished with it.

 Finally, 80% of artificial Christmas trees are imported from China, so you’ll have to be diligent if you’re looking for one manufactured in the US.